conor-wilson/secret-sapphire/README.md

 - [Code at time of game submission](https://github.com/conor-wilson/gameoff2024/tree/code-at-time-of-submission)
 - [Code at time of mid-jam patch](https://github.com/conor-wilson/gameoff2024/tree/mid-jam-patch) - This includes some game-breaking bug fixes.
 - [Post-Jam code](https://github.com/conor-wilson/gameoff2024) - This is the main branch and is still under development.
 It includes post-jam tidy-ups and fixes.

-## Note to fellow Godot developers

-Hello!
-Anyone who would like to clone this repo and check out the Godot project itself is very much encouraged!
-However, unfortunately the audio and font files in this project are not tracked.
-This is to adhere to distribution licences.
-This means that if you try to build the project, you be unsuccessful unless you replace the missing files with your own fonts and audio.

-In a future change, I will address this issue by adding some appropriate replacement files to allow the game to at least be buildable.
-Apologies for any inconvenience caused!

 ## Game Description: